Tom Bailey (footballer)

 Thomas Henry Bailey (1888 – after 1914) was an English footballer who played for Lincoln City and Stoke.

 Career

 Bailey was born in Burton upon Trent and played for Overseal Swifts and Burton United before joining Lincoln City in 1907.
 He played once for Lincoln before playing for Walsall and Stoke Priory and signed for Stoke in 1912.
 He played 36 times for Stoke in three seasons scoring once against Caerphilly.

-He was, from August 1925 to May 1938, manager of Crewe Alexandra.